Nilma/rdocker/README.md

 ---

 Now you're all set!
 Modify your React files inside your project, and changes will reflect automatically.
-Let me know if you need any improvements!
+Remember to add the deploy.yml file for your CI/CD